kazuhiro4949/PagingKit/README.md

 }
 ```

 Implement content delegate to handle the event.
-It is similar to UIScrollViewDelegate You need to implement scroll method of PagingMenuViewController in the delegate method. "parameter" is the ratio from the origin of current index.
+It is similar to UIScrollViewDelegate.
+You need to implement the scroll event of PagingMenuViewController. "percent" is a ratio from the origin of the left-side index.

 ```swift
 extension ViewController: PagingContentViewControllerDelegate {